ADLINK-IST/opensplice/docs/html/EvaluationGuide/_sources/architectural.txt

 |caution|
-Note that by default the ``OSPL_URI`` environment variable refers to a *Single Process* configuration, so to see the extra performance and scalability benefits of OpenSplice DDS's Shared Memory architecture it is necessary to switch from the default.
+Note that by default the ``OSPL_URI`` environment variable refers to a *Single Process* configuration, so to see the extra performance and scalability benefits of Vortex OpenSplice's Shared Memory architecture it is necessary to switch from the default.